Cygnus (constellation): Deep-sky objects

 The Gamma Cygni Nebula (IC 1318) includes both bright and dark nebulae in an area of over 4 degrees.
 DWB 87 is another of the many bright emission nebulae in Cygnus, 7.8 by 4.3 arcminutes.
 It is in the Gamma Cygni area.
 Two other emission nebulae include Sharpless 2-112 and Sharpless 2-115.
 When viewed in an amateur telescope, Sharpless 2–112 appears to be in a teardrop shape.
 More of the nebula's eastern portion is visible with an O III (doubly ionized oxygen) filter.
 There is an orange star of magnitude 10 nearby and a star of magnitude 9 near the nebula's northwest edge.
 Further to the northwest, there is a dark rift and another bright patch.
 The whole nebula measures 15 arcminutes in diameter.
 Sharpless 2–115 is another emission nebula with a complex pattern of light and dark patches.
 Two pairs of stars appear in the nebula; it is larger near the southwestern pair.
 The open cluster Berkeley 90 is embedded in this large nebula, which measures 30 by 20 arcminutes.

-Also of note is the Crescent Nebula (NGC 6888), located between Gamma and Eta Cygni, which was formed by the Wolf–Rayet star HD 192163.
+Between Gamma and Eta Cygni lies the Crescent Nebula (NGC 6888), an emission nebula formed by the Wolf–Rayet star WR 136 at a distance of about 5,650 ly (1,700 pc).
+Near Eta Cygni, the Tulip nebula (Sh 2-101) and the Cygnus X-1 nebula are located.
+The latter is formed by jets ejected from a binary system thought to consist of a black hole and a blue supergiant.

 In recent years, amateur astronomers have made some notable Cygnus discoveries.
 The "Soap bubble nebula" (PN G75.5+1.7), near the Crescent nebula, was discovered on a digital image by Dave Jurasevich in 2007.
 In 2011, Austrian amateur Matthias Kronberger discovered a planetary nebula (Kronberger 61, now nicknamed "The Soccer Ball") on old survey photos, confirmed recently in images by the Gemini Observatory; both of these are likely too faint to be detected by eye in a small amateur scope.

 But a much more obscure and relatively 'tiny' object—one which is readily seen in dark skies by amateur telescopes, under good conditions—is the newly discovered nebula (likely reflection type) associated with the star 4 Cygni (HD 183056): an approximately fan-shaped glowing region of several arcminutes' diameter, to the south and west of the fifth-magnitude star.
 It was first discovered visually near San Jose, California and publicly reported by amateur astronomer Stephen Waldee in 2007, and was confirmed photographically by Al Howard in 2010.
 California amateur astronomer Dana Patchick also says he detected it on the Palomar Observatory survey photos in 2005 but had not published it for others to confirm and analyze at the time of Waldee's first official notices and later 2010 paper.